Diamond Hair Clinic and Dr. Mehmet Demircioglu

 How should you read before and after photos?

-Before and after photos can be useful, but I prefer patients to look beyond the most dramatic change.
-A good result should look calm and believable, not only dense under strong lighting.
+Before and after photos can be useful, but I prefer that patients look beyond the most dramatic change.
+A good result should look calm and natural, not only dense under strong lighting.

 What do I look for in a successful result?